Second Quantization for the Kepler Problem: Multi-electron atoms --- the Madelung rules

 In 1945, Wiswesser \cite{Wiswesser} noted that the Madelung rules follow from the recipe we outlined if we choose $E_{n,\ell} = n + \ell - \frac{\ell}{\ell + 1}$.
 There are many other functions of $n$ and $\ell$ that achieve the same effect.
 For example, we can also obtain the Madelung rules if we take

 and this formula is more convenient for us.
-In Figures 2 and 3 we show how this rule plays out.
+In Figure \ref{figure_2} and Table \ref{table_1} we show how the Madelung rules and this formula play out for the first 120 elements.

 The Madelung rules do not always hold.
-As mentioned, the first exception is element 24, chromium.
-The Madelung rules predict that chromium has 2 electrons in the $4s$ subshell and 4 electron in the $3d$, while in fact it has 1 in the $4s$ and 5 in the $3d$.
-Nonetheless the general structure of the periodic table seems to be in reasonably good accord with the Madelung rules for all the elements studied chemically so far, though relativistic effects may end this for very heavy elements.
+The first exception is element 24, chromium.
+The Madelung rules predict that chromium has 2 electrons in the $4s$ subshell and 4 electrons in the $3d$, while in fact it has 1 in the $4s$ and 5 in the $3d$.
+There are eleven exceptions to the Madelung rules in the so-called $d$-block elements (shown in purple in Figure \ref{figure_2}), and nine exceptions in the $f$-block elements (shown in pink).
+Nonetheless the general structure of the periodic table is in reasonably good accord with the Madelung rules for all the elements studied chemically so far, though relativistic effects may end this for very heavy elements.

 Thus it is of some interest, if only as a curiosity, to define a Hamiltonian on the Hilbert space $\h$ that takes the eigenvalue $E_{n,\ell}$ in the subshell $\h_{n,\ell}$.
 These energies are not at all close to the actual energies of the various multi-electron atoms, and any monotone function of $E_{n,\ell}$ would also give the Madelung rules---but this particular Hamiltonian is fairly simple.
+More realistic single-particle Hamiltonians for electrons in atoms are known \cite{Latter}, but they are not connected to the mathematics we are studying here.

 Recall from Equation \eqref{eq:hydrogen} that

 where $n = 2j + 1$ as usual.
 The Duflo isomorphism, as discussed in Section \ref{subsec:duflo}, makes it natural to define operators

 If we then define $\tilde{A}$ and $\tilde{L}$ to be the square roots of these operators, we have